maddeno/larasitebackend/README.md

 bcrypt 3.1.7
 jwt 2.2

 This is the back-end for a musician's professional website.
-I created a relational database that instances of gigs and lessons; these are created based on user input on the frond-end.
+I created a relational database that stores instances of gigs and lessons; these are created based on user input on the frond-end.
 Gigs and lessons are instantiated with a status attribute set to "requested".
 The database also stores login data for the site admin (the musician).

 When a new gig or lesson is created, ActionMailer relays the details of the booking to the musician's inbox.
 The email they receive includes a link back to the app, specifically a login page.
 Upon logging in the admin can update the status of gigs and lessons to "accepted" or "declined".